-Three Reasons I Love Python solution in Clear category for I love Python! by
+Three Reasons I Love Python solution in Clear category for I Love Python! by timio

 I love Python first and foremost because it is so clean and easy to read

 (when written correctly).
 By reducing all of the 'boilerplate' (brackets,

 semicolons, etc.) I can just focus on solving the problem set before me instead

 of random language syntax.
 With the whitespace formatting of Python, code can